pauldoh21/FlatpackAssembly/timelog.md

-*2 hours* Added new part type, animation part, which shows where to add the part without tracking the model *0.5 hours* Added voice input for moving to next step *1 hour* Added option to activate tracking or animation per part instead of for whole assembly
+*2 hours* Added new part type, animation part, which shows where to add the part without tracking the model *0.5 hours* Added voice input for moving to next step *1 hour* Added option to activate tracking or animation per part instead of for whole assembly *1 hour* Fixed issue with assembly not showing as finished properly